 2Reduced the need for coronary bypass surgery

-The program must also demonstrate a statistically significant reduction in five or more of the following six measures, comparing patient levels before cardiac rehabilitation services to after:
+That's the first threshold.
+The program also has to demonstrate, through peer-reviewed published research, a statistically significant reduction in five or more of these six measures — comparing patient levels before and after cardiac rehabilitation services:

 #Covered Indication